rickstaa/.ros_conda_wrapper/README.md

 ## How it works

 The `.conda_wrapper` script creates an alias which wraps the original `activate` and `deactivate` conda executable arguments.
 Following these wrappers fix a conflict in the [PYTHONPATH between ROS and CONDA](https://answers.ros.org/question/256886/conflict-anaconda-vs-ros-catking_pkg-not-found/).
 Additionally the `conda rosinit <NAME_OF_YOUR_ENVIRONMENT>` command can be used to setup a enviroment in such a way that ROS works inside the environment.
+This is done by installing some additional python packages ros needs.

 ## Known issues
 -  The wrapper currently only works with `catkin_make` and not `catkin build` (see [this issue](https://github.com/rickstaa/ros_conda_wrapper/issues/4)).